googlearchive/observe-js/README.md

 }
 ```

-Path objects are unique (e.g. `assert(Path.get('foo.bar.baz') === Path.get('foo.bar.baz'));`) and are used internally to avoid excessive parsing of path strings.
+Path objects are interned (e.g. `assert(Path.get('foo.bar.baz') === Path.get('foo.bar.baz'));`) and are used internally to avoid excessive parsing of path strings.
 Observers which take path strings as arguments will also accept Path objects.

 ## About delivery of changes